-During the fall, temperatures will be cool during the day and drop at night, but make sure to check our local weather forecasts before you leave and pack appropriately.
-Don’t forget to pack the essentials: your pets!
-There’s no reason to leave your best friend on four legs cooped up at home—we’re one of the best pet-friendly destinations in the state, offering several welcoming accommodation and dining options for your furry friends.
-Don’t miss: pet-friendly things to do here.
+During the fall, temperatures will be cool during the day but may drop at night, so check our local weather forecasts before you leave and pack accordingly.
+The most important thing you should bring along is your pet!
+There’s no reason to leave them cooped up at home—we’re one of the best pet-friendly destinations in the state, with welcoming lodging and dining spots.

 Views & Hiking

-As one of the most picturesque drives around, a cruise along the Blue Ridge Parkway offers unparalleled views of the Smoky Mountains.
-You’ll find dozens of vistas located along the BRP throughout Haywood County and plenty of opportunities to capture that perfect vacation pic, so be sure to bring your camera.
-Many of these vistas and parking areas double as hiking trailheads, varying in difficulty suitable for young hikers and novices to seasoned climbers looking for a challenge.
-Don’t miss: Graveyard Fields, Richland Balsam, Looking Glass Falls, our Leaf-Peeping Guide.
+As one of the most beautiful drives around, a cruise along the Blue Ridge Parkway offers remarkable views of fall in the Smoky Mountains.
+You’ll find plenty of vistas along the BRP, all of which are the perfect place to capture your long-lasting vacation pic—so add a camera to your packing list.
+Many of these vistas and parking areas double as trailheads with hikes perfect for everyone from young hikers to seasoned climbers looking for a challenge.

 What to Eat

-While you’re here, you have to take the time to indulge in our highly-rated local cuisine.
+While you’re here, do yourself a favor and indulge in our highly-rated local cuisine.
 From pancake houses with cult-like followings to farm-to-table restaurants with rotating menus, there are plenty of ways to taste Appalachian flavor in the Smoky Mountains.
-It doesn’t have to just be eaten either—our local firewater promises to leave a lasting impression.
+It’s not just the food either—our local firewater promises to leave a lasting impression.

-Not every road trip needs a car, and no one knows that better than the folks in Haywood County.
-We’re very cycle-friendly around these parts!
+Not every road trip needs a car, and no one knows that better than us.
+We’re biker-friendly around these parts!
 With priceless views and miles of curves, it’s hard to blame anyone wanting to take an exciting ride through our county.

-Our Famous Elk
+Meet Our Famous Elk

 Take Your Pick of Fun